Progestogen-only oral contraceptive pill

 ✘ It must be taken each day at the same time of the day whether you have sex on that day or not.

-✘ It does not protect against sexually transmitted infections (STIs), so it’s important to use condoms when you have sex.
+✘ It doesn't protect against sexually transmitted infections (STIs), so it’s important to use condoms when you have sex.

 ✘ It may cause irregular bleeding for a few months after starting.
-As long as you have not missed any pills, it will still be working as a contraceptive.
-If the bleeding continues, talk with your nurse or doctor.
+As long as you haven't missed any pills, it will still be working as a contraceptive.
+If the bleeding continues, talk to your healthcare provider.

 The POP is one of the more reliable forms of contraception.

-• It is usually 92% effective, which means that it prevents pregnancy in 92 out of 100 women who use the POP each year.
+• It's usually 92% effective, which means that it prevents pregnancy in 92 out of 100 women who use the POP each year.

 • If used perfectly (no pills are missed), the POP is more than 99% effective in preventing pregnancy.